GoogleChrome/developer.chrome.com/site/en/blog/sqlite-wasm-in-the-browser-backed-by-the-origin-private-file-system/index.md

 There are a number of unofficial SQLite versions based on Web Assembly (Wasm), allowing it to be used in web browsers, for example, [sql.js](https://github.com/sql-js/sql.js).
-The [sqlite3 WASM/JS subproject](https://sqlite.org/wasm/doc/tip/about.md) is the first effort that is "officially" associated with the [SQLite project](https://sqlite.org/) makingWasm builds of the library established members of the family of supported SQLite deliverables.
+The [sqlite3 WASM/JS subproject](https://sqlite.org/wasm/doc/tip/about.md) is the first effort that is officially associated with the [SQLite project](https://sqlite.org/) making Wasm builds of the library established members of the family of supported SQLite deliverables.
 The concrete goals of this project include: